umairalipathan1980/CV-Analyzer-Job-Recommender/README.md

 The instructions to use the codes in both the folders are present in their respective folders.

-## Features
+## Tool Features
-- Option to select open-source or OpenAI's large language models and embedding models (the folder Multiple models)
-- **CV Parsing**: Parsing CV using LlamaParse.
-- **Information Extraction**: Extracting information from CV using Pydantic models and gpt-4o
-- **Skills scoring**: Assigning scores to skills and displaying in a UI
-- **Job Recommendations**: Recommding jobs based on the profile from a job dataset
+The tool is flexible to choose between open-source large language models or OpenAI's advanced models, organized within the "Multiple models" folder.
+CV parsing is handled using LlamaParse, enabling structured extraction of data from resumes.

+The tool utilizes Pydantic models with a large language model for information extraction (personal, skills, experience, education) from CVs.
+A scoring mechanism assesses skills and the results are displayed in a user interface.
+The tool provides job recommendations by matching the extracted information from a resume with relevant job ads in a curated job dataset.

 ## Overall Process
 The following figure shows the overall process.